Han9128/Han9128/README.md

-- 👋 Hi, My name is Md Shahreyar Hannan.
-I am a fifth-year undergraduate student of the department of Mining Engineering with a specialization in Financial Engineering at IIT Kharagpur.
+👋 Hi, I'm Md Shahreyar Hannan, a fifth-year undergraduate student in Mining Engineering with a specialization in Financial Engineering at IIT Kharagpur.

-- 👀 I’m interested in Data Science, machine learning, Deep learning and AI.
-My interest also lies in Data Structures and Algorithms, solving new problems and software develeopment.
+👨‍💻 I’m interested in Machine Learning, Deep Learning, and AI, as well as Full-Stack Web Development and Data Structures & Algorithms.

-- 🌱 I have completed multiple courses and projects in the domain of machine learning and deep learning.
+🛠 I have built projects in ML/DL and web applications using React, JavaScript, and Python, focusing on solving real-world problems.

-- 💞️ I’m looking to collaborate on any project pertaining to ML/DL application
+🤝 I’m open to collaborating on projects involving ML/DL applications or full-stack web development.

-- 📫 I am available on Linkedin https://www.linkedin.com/in/md-shahreyar-hannan/
+📫 Connect with me on LinkedIn: https://www.linkedin.com/in/md-shahreyar-hannan/

 <!---
 Han9128/Han9128 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.